 - In the Specimens web part, click Import Specimens.

-- In Excel, open [LabKeyDemoFiles]/Specimens/SimpleSpecimenRepository.xls.
+- In Excel, open [LabKeyDemoFiles]/Specimens/SimpleSpecimenRepository.xls you downloaded earlier.

 - Select the entire spreadsheet, including column headings.